 Many scientists and mathematicians believe that stock prices move in fractal patterns.
 An excellent book on this subject is The Misbehavior of Markets: A Fractal View of Financial Turbulence by Benoit Mandelbrot.

 Mandelbrot describes the Fractal Dimension Index (FDI) as a way to measure “how convoluted and irregular” something is.
-The FDI can be used as a stock market indicator, and you can use my Fractal Stock Grapher desktop app to plot it.
+And the FDI can be used as a stock market indicator.
 If you use TradeStation, you can download my FDI indicator (see below).

 We can look at prices in a market as “trending” or “ranging”.
 During a strong rally, prices trend sharply, sometimes approaching a one-dimensional straight line.
 And if we believe that prices should move in a more jagged fractal pattern, we would assume that the almost-straight movement will end at a point which we might be able to predict with a degree of accuracy sufficient to make a good trade.